pangpang20/gaussdb-python/docs/basic/from_pg2.rst

 Extended query Protocol
 -----------------------

-In order to use :ref:`server-side-binding`, psycopg normally uses the `extended query protocol`__ to communicate with the backend.
+In order to use :ref:`server-side-binding`, gaussdb normally uses the `extended query protocol`__ to communicate with the backend.

 In certain context outside pure PostgreSQL, the extended query protocol is not